Remote Desktop Connection in Windows 7

 Remote Desktop to my office PC

-If you'll be creating shortcuts to multiple remote computers (say, one for each person who uses a shared home computer, each pointing to his or her unique office PC), you could enter a more specific name, e.g.:
+If you'll be creating shortcuts to multiple remote computers (say, one for each person who uses a shared home computer, each pointing to their unique office PC), you could enter a more specific name, e.g.:

 Remote Desktop to John's office PC